Autumn Pine Work

 Autumn is a great time to work on pines, with bud selection and wiring best done at this time.
-Below are a few of the many pines we’re getting through in the garden as Autumn progresses towards winter.
+Below are a few of the many pines we are getting through in the garden as Autumn progresses towards winter.

 Yamadori Radiata before work